Prag8855/aab/content/guides/freelance-visa.md

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**

 If you plan to become a permanent resident, start making voluntary [public pension](/glossary/gesetzliche%20Rentenversicherung) payments.
 You usually need 60 months of pension payments to qualify for permanent residence.
-The minimum payment is {{RENTENVERSICHERUNG_MIN_CONTRIBUTION|cur}}€ per month.
+The minimum payment is {{RV_MIN_CONTRIBUTION|cur}}€ per month.
 You can also get a private pension instead.

 **[Pension requirements for permanent residence ➞](/guides/permanent-residence#pension-requirements)**